MaousamaQAQ/eCommerce_tool_kit1/price_v2/README.txt

 The necessary files in the dist folder include:
 Asin folder - Stores ASIN lists for 5 marketplaces.
 Each file is named as MarketplaceAsin.xlsx (if you want to check the IT marketplace, simply add, replace, or delete ASINs in the first column of ITAsin.xlsx)
-Ap.txt - Stores SellerSprite credentials, with the first line being the account and the second line being the password chromedriver.exe - Used to access the webpage (no manual operation required) price.exe - The executable file.
+Ap.txt - Stores SellerSprite credentials, with the first line being the account and the second line being the password price.exe - The executable file.
 Double-click to run.
 A black window (terminal) will appear first, then after about 10 seconds, a UI window will pop up for marketplace selection (multiple marketplaces can be selected at once).
 Note: Do not enable headless mode, or SellerSprite will detect it and the crawler will fail to retrieve data. download folder - Used to store program output files, named as Country_Date_Time.csv